semantifyit/schema-org-adapter/docu/api.md

 **Returns**: <code>object</code> - An object containing the key-value pairs representing the used vocabularies
 <a name="SDOAdapter+constructSDOVocabularyURL"></a>

-### sdoAdapter.constructSDOVocabularyURL(version, vocabularyPart) ⇒ <code>Promise.&lt;string&gt;</code>
+### sdoAdapter.constructSDOVocabularyURL(version) ⇒ <code>Promise.&lt;string&gt;</code>
-Creates a URL pointing to the Schema.org vocabulary (the wished version/extension can be specified).
+Creates a URL pointing to the Schema.org vocabulary (the wished version can be specified).
 This URL can then be added to the SDOAdapter to retrieve the Schema.org vocabulary.
-Invalid version or vocabularyPart arguments will result in errors, check https://schema.org/docs/developers.html for more information
+Invalid version argument will result in errors, check https://schema.org/docs/developers.html for more information
 To achieve this, the Schema.org version listing on https://raw.githubusercontent.com/schemaorg/schemaorg/main/versions.json is used.

 **Kind**: instance method of [<code>SDOAdapter</code>](#SDOAdapter)